algorithm-archivists/algorithm-archive/contents/notation/notation.md

 ```
 To be honest, it is not obvious that the provided `logarithmic` function should operate in $$\Theta(\log(n))$$ time, where $$n$$ is the size of `a`.
 That said, I encourage you to think about an array of size 8.
-First, we split it in half, creating 2 arrays of 4 elements each.
+First, we split it in half and run the algorithm on one of them, creating an array of 4 elements.
-If we split these new arrays, we have 4 arrays of 2, and if we split these by two we have 8 arrays of 1 element each.
+If we split the new array and run it on 1 of them, we have an array of 2, and if we split it by two and run on 1 we have an array of 1 element each.
 This is as far as we can go, and we ended up dividing the array 3 times to get to this point.
 $$3 = \log_2(8)$$, so this function runs with a logarithmic number of operations.